 As in any other outdoor agriculture workplace, there are precautions employers and workers can take to prevent harmful over-exposures.

 DEOHS researchers suggest that outdoor agriculture workers wear long sleeved, UV-protective t-shirts, which were shown in their study to protect against harmful skin exposures.
 UV-protective eye-wear and wide brimmed hats (not baseball caps) are also recommended when working outdoors, and a sunscreen with an SPF of 15 or higher should be applied throughout the day to protect any exposed skin.

 Because outdoor agriculture workers are encouraged to wear full coverage clothing to protect against the sun, it is very important to emphasize the need for hydration, rest, and shade throughout the day to prevent heat-related illness.

 It is also important to remember that UV-exposure can occur even when the sky is cloudy, so it is always best to check the UV-index each day to determine the level of risk.
 On days when the UV-index is high, it is recommended that outdoor work be avoided during mid-day to minimize harmful exposures.
 Putting workers on rotating shifts during sunny summer months, and providing plenty of shady spaces for frequent breaks, can also help reduce health risks.

-Now that the data is in, the DEOHS team is working to create fact sheets and a social media campaign to educate workers and employers in cannabis grow facilities about harmful UV light exposures in their industry, and best practices for protecting worker health and safety.
+Now that the data is in, the DEOHS team has put together a series of fact sheets intended to educate workers and employers in cannabis grow facilities about harmful UV light exposures in their industry, and best practices for protecting worker health and safety.
 The Department of Environmental and Occupational Health Sciences, Washington State L&I, and The Cannabis Alliance hope to “shine a light on safety” in this rapidly growing industry.